-To leverage this strategy well, find and regularly comment on blogs with strong “link juice” (meaning sites that have street cred with Google and other search engines because they’re content-rich, have been in existence for a long time, and have a strong following, among other things).
-Your comments will likely land high in search results for “your name” based on the strength of the site.
+To leverage this strategy well, find and regularly comment on blogs that have traction on Google and other search engines because they’re content-rich, have been in existence for a long time, and have a strong following, among other things).

 Google names of industry experts, relevant keyword phrases, names of your target companies, names of key decision makers at your target companies, etc.

 Look for industry-leading sites and those being written or read by your target audience.